-The following table presents fees for professional services rendered by PricewaterhouseCoopers LLP for the years ended December 31, 2017 and 2016.
+The following table presents fees for professional services rendered by PricewaterhouseCoopers LLP for the years ended December 31, 2018 and 2017.
 (Fees include amounts related to the year indicated, which may differ from amounts billed.)

-Independent Registered Public Accounting Firm Fees Disclosure 2017 Fees 2016 Fees
+Independent Registered Public Accounting Firm Fees Disclosure 2018 Fees 2017 Fees

-Audit Fees (a) \$900,100 \$890,000
+Audit Fees (a) \$941,402 \$900,100

-Audit-Related Fees (b) \$75,000 \$75,000
+Audit-Related Fees (b) \$371,838 \$75,000

-Tax Fees (c) \$64,660 \$90,658
+Tax Fees (c) \$75,000 \$64,660

-All Other Fees (d) \$304,028 \$236,509
+All Other Fees (d) \$332,538 \$304,028

-- (a) Professional services rendered for the audits of our financial statements, review of the interim financial statements, opinion on the effectiveness of our internal control over financial reporting for MGE Energy, and services that generally only the independent auditor can reasonably provide, such as comfort letters, statutory audits, consents, and assistance with and review of documents filed with the Securities and Exchange Commission (SEC). - (b) Professional services rendered in connection with utility commission-mandated obligations. - (c) Review of federal and state income tax returns and tax planning. - (d) Other fees for 2017 include Enterprise Forward advisory services.
-Enterprise Forward is a strategic project aimed at transforming MGE into a digital integrated utility and includes the replacement of the customer information system.
-Other fees for 2016 include customer information system replacement advisory services and a cybersecurity risk assessment.
+- (a) Professional services rendered for the audits of the financial statements, review of the interim financial statements, opinion on the effectiveness of our internal control over financial reporting for MGE Energy, and services that generally only the independent auditor can reasonably provide, such as comfort letters, statutory audits, consents, and assistance with and review of documents filed with the SEC. - (b) Audit-Related Fees for 2018 include professional services rendered in connection with Enterprise Forward project implementation reviews that included review of Security and Internal Controls and utility commission-mandated obligations.
+Enterprise Forward is a strategic project aimed at transforming MGE into a digital-integrated utility and includes replacement of enterprise resource planning platform and customer information system applications.
+Audit-Related Fees for 2017 include professional services rendered in connection with utility commission-mandated obligations. - (c) Tax Fees include review of federal and state income tax returns and tax planning. - (d) Other Fees for 2018 and 2017 include Enterprise Forward strategic advisory services.